ashutoshmjain/gita/src/how.md

 Browsers are particularly suitable for the long text ..
 - Easily reach the embedded links for references and jump back in at your reading point  - that is the very purpose of the browser, but if you are reading on apps or devices such as "kindle" or on a epub reader or simply a pdf , this feature may not be as easily accessible.
 You will need to anyway fire up a browser.
 - With text to speech plugins, most major browsers offer AI based reading.
 Which means you can listen to a page on demand.
 With onset of AI revolution, this feature is going to further improve.
 - Offline reading - Yes, a page once loaded, can be viewed as long as it isn't refreshed.
 Thus webpages should be one full chapter.
-Even a small full book may easily fit in one web page these days.
+Even a small book may easily fit in one web page these days.
 You can always save a page as a file on your computer with a single press of "ctrl+s" on most browsers.
 - In-page and global search - most browsers let you search through the page with Control+f.
-In essence, you don't need book marks.
+In essence, you don't need bookmarks.
 Because book mark is the last word that you remember.
+Check out this firefox extension if you still need an [in-page bookmark]( https://addons.mozilla.org/en-US/firefox/addon/simple-bookmark-tool/).
+It saves scroll positions for tabs, as well as the tabs themselves.
+Designed for quick bookmarking and keeping track of where you were on long pages.
 - Word meanings and pronunciations - simply select a word or phrase, right click and most of the browsers take you to a dictionary.
 "Safari" makes it even more intuitive with a little dialog box that pops on the word.
+On chrome you can install "Google Dictionary" extension and Firefox's most recommended addon for the spell is "dictionary anywhere" among hundreds others.
 - Notes - you can easily add plugins such as "Zotero" to take notes.
 I am sure there are many other options.
+On Firefox there is an official "Notes" extension that lets you take notes in a side bar.
 - If you are into keyboards and shortcuts, then browser is something you already love.
 There may be some nuances for different browsers may implement different key bindings for the same shortcut.
 Or the shortcuts may be different on Windows v/s a Mac.
 One of the way to circumvent this problem is to use plug-ins such as "Vimium".
 Vimium or similar plugins are available for the big threes - Chrome, Firefox and Safari.
 Vimium implements uniform bindings based on "vi" that is almost like a universal standard, available for not only browsers but many editors, spreadsheets, photo galleries and countless other applications.

 > That said, the reading experience on Browsers is compromised!
 You don't think of a web browser when you indulge yourself into a four hundred page book!
 This is partly because great content is NOT carefully "webbitized" but more because being the most open and used application, browsers are targets of prying eyes.
 Advertisers want to track your eye movements with trackers and cookies :-) Search engines and most content providers clutter the page with click-baits.
 Instead of starting a twitter campaign, I thought why not create an ideal online resource (myself).
 And that morphed into kinda mission for this work.